TheOdinProject/curriculum/web_development_101/javascript_basics/developer_tools_2.md

     - JavaScript
         1. Get Started
         2. Pause Your Code With Breakpoints

+    Feel free to skip the elements you are already familiar with.

  2. Then, watch [this video](https://www.youtube.com/watch?v=JzZFccCEgGA) by The Net Ninja for more detail on using the JavaScript Console.

 </div>